 One of the most popular and effective routers on the market is Google Nest, which promises to blanket your whole home in fast, reliable Wi-Fi and keep buffering at bay.

 You can contact your provider for additional options for your existing router.
 For example, many companies are offering special deals on higher internet speeds due to the pandemic.
-An all-in-one printer, fax machine, and copier is another great resource to have at your fingertips.
+An all-in-one printer, fax machine, and copier are other great resources at your fingertips.

 Having these pieces of equipment will not only help you perform your work better, but it will also show your employer that you are committed to success even when you are working from home.